Address: University of Bergen

 the relations between the algorithms for kernels and SAT, [Journal of Discrete Algorithms, vol.10, 146-164, 2012]

 - Self-reference and paradoxes (infinitary theories and kernels of digraphs; later works on this list are with Sjur Dyrkolbotn)

-- "Resolving infinitary paradoxes", complete reasoning with classical resolution about and in the presence of inconsistency [to appear in JSL]
+- "Resolving infinitary paradoxes", complete reasoning with classical resolution about and in the presence of inconsistency [preprint, final version in

 graph-based (or boolean equations based) approach to paradoxes of